Learning in Womanist Ways: Narratives of First Generation African Caribbean Women

 Set against a backdrop of shifting policies and diminishing resources for widening participation and adult learning, this book acknowledges the global challenge of an ageing society and shows how provision of informal learning enriches lives.

-Books similiar to Learning in Womanist Ways: Narratives of First Generation African Caribbean Women may be found in the categories below:
+Learning in Womanist Ways: Narratives of First Generation African Caribbean Women is categorized under the following categories.
+You can browse these categories to find other titles filed in the same way: